Storage rings as detectors for relic gravitational-wave background ?: Conclusion

-Finally we have discussed the interaction of the storage ring with a stochastic relic spherical gravitational--wave background.
+Finally we have discussed the interaction of the storage ring with a stochastic relic spherical gravitational-wave background.
 We have shown that, since the shrinkage of the machine circumference is a phenomenon of the second order in gravitational wave interactions, it cannot be destroyed even if one takes into account the contribution of the relic gravitational waves incoming on the plane of the machine circumference from all quarters of the Universe.
-We have obtained an additional factor $4\pi/3$ relative to the rate of the shrinkage of the machine circumference, induced by the cylindrical relic gravitational--wave background (\ref{label2.11})\,\footnote{Of course, the stochastic relic gravitational--wave background would not produce a rotation of the machine circumference, which is linear in the gravitational wave $\Phi(t) = h_{xy}(t)/2$.
-Such a rotation has been obtained in Section 3 by solving Einstein's equations of motion of the storage ring in the field of the cylindrical relic gravitational wave.}.
-This changes only the lower limit of the frequencies of the gravitational waves responsible for the observed shrinkage.
+We have obtained an additional factor $4\pi/3$ relative to the rate of the shrinkage of the machine circumference, induced by the cylindrical relic gravitational-wave background (\ref{eq:2.8}).
+Of course, the estimates of the parameters of the relic gravitational-wave background, inducing a systematic shrinkage of the machine circumference, depend of the shape of the energy density $S_h(\omega)$, which is model-dependent \cite{Buonanno2003, Regimbau2011, Caprini2018}.